Our Impact

 98%

-of House funds went to races decided by under 10 points (vs. 42% of all individual Democratic giving)
+of funds for House seats went to races decided by under 10 points (vs. 42% of all individual Democratic giving)

 71%

-went to races decided by under 5 points (vs. 28% overall
+of funds went to races decided by under 5 points (vs. 28% overall)

-donor-supported races were decided by less than 1 point
+of funds went to races decided by under 1 point

-The result: Democrats gained seats and held the GOP majority to a razor-thin margin — just 7,300 votes across the three closest races — constraining the MAGA agenda in 2025.
+• Democrats gained seats, shrinking the GOP majority to a razor-thin margin and constraining the MAGA agenda in 2025.

-The Portfolio is also expanding the donor base.
-One in four repeat donors had not given to federal campaigns in the prior two cycles, demonstrating that our model builds both impact and donor confidence.
+• The Portfolio expanded the donor base.
+One in four portfolio donors had not given to federal campaigns in the prior two cycles, demonstrating the appeal of our rigorous candidate selection strategy.

 Fighting Authoritarianism

-• Educating members through events, newsletters, and Substack
+• Educating members through events, newsletters, and Substack, providing analysis, inspiration, and practical pathways for engagement

-• Launching a Protest Team network — mobilizing members at major protests opposing the Trump regime in cities across the country
+• Leveraging our new Protest Team network — mobilizing members at major protests opposing the Trump regime in cities across the country

-• Expanding the Portfolio to include pro-democracy legal organizations fighting Trump in the courts.
+• Expanding the CGB Portfolio so members can strategically support pro-democracy organizations fighting Trumpism in the courts

-Led by members of the Harvard Class of ’78, the Crimson Goes Blue community rallied to fund a groundbreaking effort to help protect the integrity of the 2026 midterms in the spring of 2026.
+Led by members of the Harvard Class of ’78, the Crimson Goes Blue community rallied to fund a groundbreaking effort to help protect the integrity of the 2026 midterms.

 Background: After months of research, CGB’s Strategic Taskforce for Election Protection concluded that Democratic Attorneys General are likely to be the most effective line of defense against attempts to disrupt vote counting or certification.

-Action: The Class of ’78 stepped forward to support a national simulation organized by the Democratic Attorneys General Association (DAGA), that will bring together 75–100 Attorneys General, senior legal staff, communications leaders, and election officials to prepare for potential election-subversion scenarios and coordinate rapid responses in late spring 2026.
+Action: The Class of ’78 stepped forward to support a national simulation organized by the Democratic Attorneys General Association (DAGA), bringing together 75–100 Attorneys General and their staff to prepare for potential election-subversion scenarios and coordinate rapid responses in late spring 2026.

-Outcome: Through energetic peer-to-peer outreach, the CGB community—led by the Class of ’78—mobilized donors to raise the $75,000 needed to convene this unprecedented exercise.
+Outcome: Through energetic peer-to-peer outreach, the CGB community—led by the Class of ’78—mobilized to raise $75,000 for this crucial exercise.
 The initiative serves as a powerful complement to CGB’s candidate-giving, helping ensure that Democratic victories in 2026 are not only won, but protected.